WRQC343/ReConn_gfn/README.md

 # ReConn

 This Script is designed to help with connection drops to keep you connected to the server.
-This Script is tailored for GMRS users from the GMRS Freedom Nation network.
+This Script is tailored for users from the GMRS Freedom Nation network.

 ## Prerequisites